-George and I have four terrific grown sons who were all born naturally in hospitals.
+George and I have four terrific grown sons and a brand new grand-daughter who were all born naturally in hospitals.

 As empty-nesters, now, we find such fulfillment in helping expectant parents prepare for the best possible birth.